 Risk Context Mitigating Actions Risk Exposure Rank: 1 (2018: 1) South Africa continues to The Group has instilled a rich, diversified and Residual vs. Material aspect experience emigration, inclusive company culture.
-Inherent affected adding to the challenge of attracting and retaining skilled talent.
-The Group strives to ensure employee satisfaction by empowering staff to perform at their best.
-292 8 8
+Inherent affected adding to the challenge of attracting and retaining The Group strives to ensure employee satisfaction by empowering staff to perform at 202 8 skilled talent. their best. • •